Transitional At Home Care Services in Cumberland, MD

 Another important part of providing a safe environment for your loved one is making sure your home (or theirs) is ready before they arrive.
 Among the things you need to take care of are:

 - Introduce your loved one to their provider before they are discharged.

 - Be sure the house is clean and disinfected eliminating allergens and bacteria.

 - Create a care plan schedule that lets your loved one know who will be with them and when.

 - Be sure furniture is arranged to make room for any mobility equipment.

 - Install any needed safety equipment.

 - Place items that are used daily within easy reach.

-For more information on transitional home care or to arrange for a skilled caregiver, contact Comfort Keepers of Cumberland, MD and book an appointment for a free in-home consultation with one of our friendly and knowledgeable senior care advisors.
+For more information on transitional at home care services or to arrange for a skilled caregiver, contact Comfort Keepers of Cumberland, MD and book an appointment for a free care consultation with one of our friendly and knowledgeable senior care advisors.